-Newport Girls' High School Academy Trust has a high level of teaching and learning employee engagement as reflected through the Ofsted report and visit during Autumn Term 2019 - resulting in the Schools' continued Achievement as an Outstanding School.
+Newport Girls' High School Academy Trust has a high level of teaching and learning employee engagement as reflected through the Ofsted report and visit during Autumn Term 2022 resulting in the Schools' re-designation as an Outstanding School.
+The School had not been visited by Ofsted formally for over ten years aside from a monitoring inspection in 2019, which praised its work.

-School has an excellent level of employee engagement through teaching/support staff training.
-Frequent teaching and learning meetings/briefings and regular management SLT meetings which include higher and middle management.
-The Wellbeing of staff is paramount in school, offering both students and staff wellbeing support.
+The School has an excellent level of employee engagement through teaching/support staff training.
+Frequent teaching and learning meetings/briefings and regular SLT meetings which include higher and middle management.
+The well-being of staff is paramount in school and the school has a Well-Being Charter for all employees which includes numerous benefits.
+The school has invested in further counselling support in 2022 as a result of the pandemic.

-The structure of school governance is also key to the success of the school, through termly Full Governor and Sub-Committee Meetings, the governance team contribute a wide range of experience and knowledge from within their individual job roles from outside of school, this benefits school with key decision making to assist with the improvements and future plans of the school.
+The structure of school governance is also key to the success of the school, through termly Full Trustee Board and Sub Committee Meetings, the Trustees contribute a wide range of experience and knowledge from within their individual job roles from outside of school.
+This benefits NGHS with key decision making to assist with the improvements and future plans of the school.